Car Rental in Nicaragua (2026) - Driving Guide & Best Rates

 Helpful Tips

-Rent from international agencies at Managua airport for better insurance coverage and newer vehicles, though local agencies in cities like Granada or San Juan del Sur may offer lower rates - always verify insurance details and check current prices through booking platforms.
+Rent from international agencies at Managua Airport for reliability and insurance coverage, though local agencies in cities like Granada or San Juan del Sur may offer competitive rates - always verify insurance details and check current prices through booking platforms.

-Before driving off, thoroughly document any existing damage with photos and video, verify the spare tire and jack are present, and confirm you have the agency's 24/7 contact number as road conditions in Nicaragua can be challenging.
+Before driving off, thoroughly document any existing damage with photos, verify spare tire and jack are present, and confirm the fuel policy (typically full-to-full) - road conditions vary significantly outside major cities.

-Road conditions vary significantly in Nicaragua, with many rural roads unpaved and poorly maintained, especially during rainy season (May-October) when flooding and landslides are common - avoid driving at night when hazards like potholes, livestock, and unmarked obstacles are difficult to see.
+Road conditions vary significantly in Nicaragua, with many rural roads unpaved and poorly maintained, during rainy season (May-October) when flooding and landslides are common - always check conditions before traveling to remote areas.

-Police checkpoints are frequent throughout Nicaragua, particularly on major highways - always carry your passport, driver's license, vehicle documents, and insurance papers, and remain courteous as officers may conduct routine document checks.
+Police checkpoints are common throughout Nicaragua, on major highways - always carry your passport, driver's license, vehicle documents, and insurance papers as officers may request them.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners